vvasuki/english/prose/hindu/sthAneshvaraH/paNDits.md

 ## Poor philosopher
 Kaṇāda earned his name for eating the leftover.
 Pippalāda earned his name for relying on tiny figs from the Pippala tree.
 Once upon a time, it was prestigious to be poor if you were also a philosopher.

+## Absent subject
+The absent subject:

+There are two ways subjects have remained absent:
+being absent in the scene as you own the theater,
+and being absent by renouncing the theater.
+The works of modern objectivity are the first.
+I write books and essays
+and never engage myself in my personal conversation.
+I am absent from the entire scene.
+But at the same time, I am the owner of the theater.
+I am the God of my world.
+As I am the author.

+And there are others, who have given us the life-blood of civilization,
+have carved the path of rational thinking,
+but have remained behind the curtain.
+Not by owning the theater though,
+as they have renounced their authorship.

+We call these Agamas,
+the texts that come without any authorship.
+The ethos of the Rishis was to rise above subjectivity.
+And the Agamas carry on this tradition.

+But authorless Agamas are not the only literature we have in hand.
+We have some generic names such as Vyasa.
+We have some pseudo-authors,
+like many of the devotional poems attributed to Shamkara.
+And we have liturgies and countless manuals,
+all coming with absent authors.

+There is a contrast in the classical and modern denials of subjects in the visible field.
+They both seek to ground objectivity,
+no matter what their topic of conversation is.
+Both an early manual on witchcraft and a modern textbook on physics come from the same conviction
+that they are recording the truth,
+that they are recording science.
+They both have assumed that bracketing subjectivity
+is a precondition for constructing objectivity.

+But the ancient ones go one step further
+and completely erase themselves from the screen of memory.
+They become the absent subject.
+On the contrary, modern authors are absent in the discourse
+but are obsessed with their words,
+as they believe the words belong to them,
+they believe they are the owners of the words.

+Our quest for the truth should never be about a pure object or a subject manipulating objects.
+Like a milkmaid, we should only be carrying the truth and not making it.
+And if the truth demands that we come to the screen,
+so should we.
+But we should also be willing to bracket ourselves from the scene,
+actually erase ourselves in totality, if need be.

+But in all accounts,
+we should not resign from the quest for the truth
+while allowing our words to wander in the field